oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 a Status Provider, who delivers revocation information to Verifiers.
 (The Verifier can also serve as the Status Provider.)

-The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, is also described in [@VC-DATA].
+The three-party-model, i.e., actors, Verifiable Credentials, is also described in [@VC-DATA].
 This specification defines Verifiable Credentials based on the SD-JWT format and JSON payloads.
 A translation algorithm between the two approaches is provided in this specification.

 ## Rationale